 Note: we updated our rates reflecting this surprise change in our waste bins Adelaide article.

-Adelaide rubbish removal: our customer service staff take many calls every day and a large proportion are related to one off rubbish removal in the Adelaide area – and quite a high proportion is in relation to cardboard collection.=
+Our customer service staff take many calls every day and a large proportion are related to one-off rubbish removal in the Adelaide area and quite a high proportion is in relation to cardboard collection.=

-In fact – our most clicked on blog post on our entire website is this one in relation to arranging cardboard collection: Free cardboard recycling: Can I get free cardboard collection.
+In fact, our most clicked blog post on our entire website is this one in relation to arranging cardboard collection: Free cardboard recycling: Can I get free cardboard collection.

 Common tips for Adelaide rubbish removal

-In this article we run through a number of the most common tips we give to customers when they call about one off collections.
+In this part of the blog, we run through a number of the most common tips we give to customers when they call about one-off collections.

 Can you utilise the Council hard rubbish removal service?

-It is worth checking if your local council can provide the service free of charge: as per the Adelaide City Council website Hard waste section:
+It is worth checking if your local council can provide the service free of charge as stated by the Adelaide City Council website Hard waste section:

-Can I get free cardboard collection for very small quantities?
+Can I get a free cardboard collection for very small quantities?

 The international price for recycled cardboard has fallen in recent years due to the global economy and slowing trade.

-Cardboard rebates currently are rarely above $50 per tonne in Australia for baled cardboard i.e. very large amounts.
-This rebate can help cancel out the collection charge.
+Cardboard rebates currently are rarely above $50 per tonne in Australia for baled cardboard – very large amounts.
+This rebate can help cancel the collection charge.

-In many instances – we suggest that a client bring the cardboard to a council recycling facility themselves – as they will take it for free.
+In these instances, a collection cost has to be charged to compensate for the time of a truck and manpower.
+And, in many instances, we suggest that a client bring the cardboard to a council recycling facility themselves as they will take it for free.

 “The Adelaide Dolphin Sanctuary is one of the gems of metropolitan Adelaide.
 Located in the Port River and Barker Inlet, the sanctuary is just 20 minutes from the city centre and features a 10,000-year-old mangrove forest.
 A resident pod of about 30 bottlenose dolphins call the river home, while another 300 visit the area regularly.”

-With a diverse economy and business base across the Adelaide metro region, waste collection providers must meet the needs of businesses in the prominent industries such as; health care and social assistance, retail, defense manufacturing, electronics and general manufacturing.
+With a diverse economy and business base across the Adelaide metro region, waste collection providers must meet the needs of businesses in prominent industries such as; health care and social assistance, retail, defence manufacturing, electronics and general manufacturing.

-As in other Australian states, a waste levy is imposed by the State government on disposal of waste at landfill.
-You can check up to date links to the relevant State information pages through our Waste Resources page in our website.
+As in other Australian states, a waste levy is imposed by the State government on the disposal of waste at landfill.
+You can check up-to-date links to the relevant State information pages through our Waste Resources page on our website.

-The waste levy as per the South Australia EPA is currently set at $110 per tonne on all waste disposed of at landfill in metro Adelaide as per July 2019 (and $55.00 per tonne in non metro Adelaide).
-These are significant increases on recent years – and are acting as a real tax on doing business in Adelaide.
+The waste levy as per the South Australia EPA is currently set at $143 per tonne on all waste disposed of at landfill in metro Adelaide as of July 2021 (and $71.50 per tonne in non-metro Adelaide).
+These are significant increases in recent years and are acting as a real tax on doing business in Adelaide.

-Please note – prices will increase significantly again on 1st July 2020.
+Please note that prices will increase significantly again in 2022.

 Recycling opportunities for business in Adelaide